techstackmedia/react-front-to-back/README.md

 ## Usage

-In this section, we will explore how to use JSX to efficiently display images, text, and utilize attributes in JSX elements.
-Additionally, we will delve into the process of transpiling JSX code into plain JavaScript that can be easily understood by the browser.
+In this section, we will explore how to use conditionals in JSX to dynamically render content based on certain conditions.
+We will see how to use the `if` statement and the `&&` operator for conditional rendering.
+Additionally, we'll explore an alternative approach using the ternary operator (`condition ? trueBlock : falseBlock`) to achieve the same result in a more concise way.

 ## Contributing